spree-edge-commerce/-.github/profile/README.md

 ## New request

-Please create [discussion topic](https://github.com/orgs/spree-edge/discussions) topic in case you face any errors/issues in extentions
+Please create [discussion topic](https://github.com/orgs/spree-edge/discussions) in case you face any errors/issues in extentions

 ## Contact